SKYSURF-4: Panchromatic HST All-Sky Surface-Brightness Measurement Methods and Results: Introduction

+In this work we present sky-SB measurements covering a more comprehensive range of Sun angles to build upon existing near infrared ZL models.
+We also present the first archive of sky-SB measurements with comprehensive optical sky coverage, which will help to better constrain ZL emission at these wavelengths.
+Quantifying the component of DGL in SKYSURF images is outside the scope of this work and will be addressed as part of future work.

-EBL might be the least understood component of the sky-SB \citep[e.g.,][]{hill_2018, driver_2021}, which is unfortunate because it offers unique constraints on galaxy formation and evolution \citep[e.g.,][]{dominguez_2011, somerville_2012}, as it as probes star formation, AGN activity, and dust properties over cosmic time \citep[e.g.,][]{andrews_2017}.
-However, due to uncertainties in ZL at HST wavelengths, EBL measurements in this regime are controversial.
+Another key goal of SKYSURF is to derive robust upper limits on the EBL.
+A secure measurement of the EBL is vital to deriving constraints on galaxy formation and evolution \citep[e.g.,][]{dominguez_2011, somerville_2012}, as it as probes star formation, AGN activity, and dust properties over cosmic time \citep[e.g.,][]{andrews_2017}.
+However, due to the challenges involved in measuring the sky-SB that we have discussed, it remains the least understood component of the sky-SB \citep[e.g.,][]{hill_2018, driver_2021}.
 Direct EBL measurements \citep[e.g.,][]{hauser_1998, dwek_1999,cambresy_2001, matsumoto_2005, bernstein_2007, dole_2006, matsuura_2017, lauer_2021} require robust subtraction of foregrounds such as ZL and DGL, and absolute calibration of the instrument.
 Some experiments use unique methods to better account for ZL emission.
-The CIBER experiment \citep[][]{matsuura_2017, korngut_2022} use Ca absorption features to better estimate ZL, while the Pioneer and New Horizons missions \citep{matsumoto_2018, lauer_2021, lauer_2022} leave the inner Solar System entirely to heliocentric distances where ZL emission is reduced.
+The CIBER experiments \citep[][]{matsuura_2017, korngut_2022} use the calcium triplet absorption feature in the ZL spectrum to better estimate the intensity of the ZL.
+The Pioneer \citep{matsumoto_2018} and New Horizons missions \citep{lauer_2021, lauer_2022, symons_2022} leave the inner Solar System entirely to heliocentric distances where ZL emission is systematically reduced, providing improvements ($>2\sigma$ significance) in direct measurements of EBL.

-In contrast, an estimate of EBL can be obtained by integrating the total flux from galaxy counts that are extrapolated to the faint end \citep{driver16, koushan_2021}.
-Direct measurements of EBL as compared to these models derived from deep galaxy counts provides the basis for EBL studies, yet reveals an interesting disparity.
-This comparison yields 3--5$\times$ more EBL at optical wavelengths than we would expect based on galaxy counts alone \citep[see][]{driver16, windhorst_2022}.
-We refer to this unaccounted-for EBL signal as Diffuse Light (DL).
+In contrast, an estimate of EBL can also be obtained by integrating the total flux from galaxy counts in deep surveys \citep[e.g.,][]{driver16, koushan_2021, windhorst_2023}.
+However, an interesting disparity is revealed when direct measurements of EBL are compared to these models derived from deep galaxy counts.
+This comparison yields 3--5$\times$ more EBL at optical wavelengths than we would expect based on galaxy counts alone \citep[see][]{driver16}.
+We refer to this unaccounted-for signal as Diffuse Light (DL), as its origin is unknown.